elizabethzhu1/live-emoji-reactions/README.md

 I used HTML, CSS, Javascript to create the website and the interactive components.
 I used Firebase Realtime Database to store and update data in realtime (i.e. keeping track of a user's cursor position, the location of emojis).

+I initially tested this with Safari, so it works best on there!
+It should work fine on other browsers.

 There are lots of ways in which these features can be built upon - this is just a start!